-- Post signs to show the direction of travel along each exit access, if the way to the nearest exit is not immediately obvious.
+- Post signs to show the direction of travel along with each exit access, if the way to the nearest exit is not immediately obvious.
 The visibility of an exit sign must never be blocked.

 - Any door or passage that could be mistaken for an exit must be marked with a warning sign with wording such as “Not an Exit” or a sign that identifies the space on the other side of the door, such as a sign with the word “Closet”.

-- “EXIT” signs must be installed and have plainly legible letters.
+- “EXIT” signs must be installed and have legible letters.
 Consider using DuraLabel phosphorescent (glow-in-the-dark) supplies to make needed exit signs.